expressing-and-storing-breast-milk

 So, What If Your Baby Drinks Expressed Breast Milk?

 In the past, babies could only breastfeed live.
-Today, many moms express their milk and give it to their baby in a bottle because they go back to work, are away from their baby for a while, suffer from illness, or when their baby is going through a nursing strike.
+Today, many mums express their milk and give it to their baby in a bottle because they go back to work, are away from their baby for a while, suffer from illness, or when their baby is going through a nursing strike.

 Of course, even when you properly store your milk, you usually do not separate the night and day milk.